“A romantic cave hotel in rural Italy where past meets present in a spectacular and unforgettable setting”

 Lunch is available on request, and you may not like to eat in every night, but with local restaurants just a stone’s throw away, there is plenty of pleasure to find in exploring the town’s delicacies.
 Many, like La Taipa and Ristorante le Botteghe, serve local specialities such as broad bean and chicory puree and exquisite balsamic vinegar.
 Granita and gelati are also easily found.
 One of the best picnic spots we’ve seen is in the remote prehistoric landscape of Murgia park.

-Children of all ages are welcomed, with extra beds free of charge in the Superior and Suite.
-Please note additional bed is not available for the Standard cave.
-However, it's not well suited to toddlers, since there are many hazards like uneven floors and stairs that they could fall down if not closely monitored.
+Children of all ages are welcomed, but it's not well suited to toddlers, since there are many hazards like uneven floors and stairs that they could fall down if not closely monitored.

 Teens (over 12)